-One of the most entertaining and awe-inspiring moments in soccer is when a player is able to make the ball curve.
-It’s definitely an impressive moment for an important reason: that most people can’t achieve such a good curve unless with a strict training routine.
+One of the most entertaining and awe-inspiring moments in soccer is when a player can make the ball curve.
+It’s definitely an impressive moment for an important reason: most people can’t achieve such a good curve unless with a strict training routine.

 In this article, we’re going to explain the real physics behind a curving soccer ball, what causes it to curve and what doesn’t, as well as tips for beginners who want to master this fancy soccer trick.
 So, let’s get down to business!

 The angle and speed with which the soccer player’s boot strikes the ball determine how far the ball travels.
 The ball won’t curve or spin if the player hits it right in the middle with their foot following through in a completely straight line.

 Theoretically, you can apply spin to a ball by kicking it off-center.
 The amount of spin the ball has is determined by the exact area where you hit it and the force you use.
 The ball’s spin causes it to curve as it flies through the air.

 Because of the Magnus effect, a spinning soccer ball curves.
 Isaac Newton was the first to notice that a backspin causes a tennis ball to flatten out its trajectory, while topspin causes it to dip.

 The Magnus effect is a theory that describes how spinning objects move through air or water.
 The airflow is changed by the movement of the spinning ball as it passes over it, causing the ball to shift its flight path.